Zheng He: Death

-One theory is that Admiral Zheng He died in 1433, during or shortly after the seventh voyage.
-Another is that Zheng He continued to serve as the defender of Nanjing, dying in 1435.
+One theory is that Admiral Zheng He died in 1433, during or shortly after his seventh voyage.
+Another is that Zheng He continued to serve as the defender of Nanjing, and died in 1435.

 A tomb was built for Zheng He at the southern slope of Cattle Head Hill, Nanjing.
 The original tomb was a horseshoe-shaped grave.
 It is a cenotaph believed to contain his clothes and headgear.
 In 1985, the tomb was rebuilt following a Muslim style.

 Legacy

 Zheng's voyages were long neglected in official Chinese histories but have become well known in China and abroad since the publication of Liang Qichao's Biography of Our Homeland's Great Navigator, Zheng He in 1904.

 Imperial China

 In the decades after the last voyage, Imperial officials minimized the importance of Zheng He and his expeditions throughout the many regnal and dynastic histories they compiled.
 The information in the Yongle and Xuande Emperors' official annals was incomplete and even erroneous, and other official publications omitted them completely.
 Although some have seen that as a conspiracy seeking to eliminate memories of the voyages, it is likely that the records were dispersed throughout several departments and the expeditions, unauthorized by and in fact counter to the injunctions of the dynastic founder, presented a kind of embarrassment to the dynasty.

 State-sponsored Ming naval efforts declined dramatically after Zheng's voyages.
 Starting in the early 15th century, China experienced increasing pressure from the surviving Yuan Mongols from the north.
 The relocation of the capital to Beijing in the north exacerbated this threat dramatically.
 At considerable expense, China launched annual military expeditions from Beijing to weaken the Mongolians.
 The expenditures necessary for the land campaigns directly competed with the funds necessary to continue naval expeditions.
 Further, in 1449, Mongolian cavalry ambushed a land expedition personally led by the Zhengtong Emperor at Tumu Fortress, less than a day's march from the walls of the capital.
 The Mongolians wiped out the Chinese army and captured the emperor.
 The battle had two salient effects.
 Firstly, it demonstrated the clear threat posed by the northern nomads.
 Secondly, the Mongols caused a political crisis in China when they released the emperor after his half-brother had already ascended and declared the new Jingtai era.
 Not until 1457 and the restoration of the former emperor would political stability return.
 Upon his return to power, China abandoned the strategy of annual land expeditions and instead embarked upon a massive and expensive expansion of the Great Wall of China.
 In that environment, funding for naval expeditions was simply absent.

 However, missions from Southeastern Asia continued to arrive for decades.
 Depending on local conditions, they could reach such frequency that the court found it necessary to restrict them.
 The History of Ming records imperial edicts forbade Java, Champa, and Siam from sending their envoys more often than once every three years.